Restuccia-Group/SOAR/Experiments/README.md

-# MU-MIMO Rover Offloading Experiments
+# Step-by-Step Guide for MU-MIMO Rover Offloading Experiments

 ## A. Experiments Configuration: